Thursday, 25 December 2025

 Enhanced in their live shows by the nightmarish visualisations of Gerald Scarfe, Welcome To The Machine is a doom-laden dirge, sonically brilliant but not remotely uplifting lyrically or melodically.

 The contrast with Dark Side Of The Moon is striking - there's an empathy behind the cod philosophy of Water's lyrics on their 1973 masterwork.
-But by 1975, there was only despair.
+But by 1975, there was only despair and rage.
 Woe is me, I'm a millionaire rock star tied to a life of mass adulation and million-selling albums (regardless of their quality).

 Here's the full audio of the Pink Floyd show at Wembley Empire Pool in November 1974